 Extending global reach

 On the global front the segment is still evolving and Thomson Reuters is ideally positioned to be the best in class with its diverse client base from top multinational financial institutions, asset managers and corporates already using its award winning KYC managed service.

-In addition the upcoming acquisition of Clarient a leading global KYC Managed Services, into the Thomson Reuters Risk Management portfolio has further extended our global footprint with a firm foothold in North America and including a number of multinational Financial Institutions.
-Furthermore with the upcoming acquisition of Avox, a leading supplier of legal entity data on financial entities globally we are set to be the go to and best in class provider for those serious about managing their KYC processes effectively.
+In addition the upcoming acquisition of Clarient, a leading global KYC Managed Service, into the Thomson Reuters Risk Management portfolio has further extended our global footprint with a firm foothold in North America and including a number of multinational Financial Institutions.

 Setting the standard with trusted providers

 Now more than ever in our fast paced world a truly global trusted and proven KYC Managed Service is needed for business to continue to grow and flourish, and one which will satisfy the mounting demands of legislators, and regulators alike.

 Reg Tech and FinTech may well be the current industry buzzwords, but KYC as a Service, could well prove to be the must have for business and financial services now and in the near future.